microsoft/Windows-driver-samples/tools/dv/samples/DV-FailDriver-WDM/README.md

 #### New

-It is highly encouraged when testing the driver to use [DevGen](https://learn.microsoft.com/windows-hardware/drivers/devtest/devgen) to create a `SwDevice`.
+It is highly encouraged when testing a driver to use [DevGen](https://learn.microsoft.com/windows-hardware/drivers/devtest/devgen) to create a [SwDevice](https://learn.microsoft.com/windows/win32/api/_swdevice/).

 __DevGen Usage Example__

 1. From a terminal (running as admin) on test computer go to the WDK tools path and run `.\devgen /add /bus SWD /hardwareid root\defect_toastmon`. ***If WDK is not available on test computer, simply copy over `devgen.exe`***

-2. There is now a `Generic software device` available in the system. ***Use Device Manager as a simple means to inspect or from a terminal run `pnputil /enum-devices /deviceid "root\defect_toastmon".***
+2. There is now a `Generic software device` available in the system. ***Use Device Manager as a simple means to inspect or from a terminal run `pnputil /enum-devices /deviceid "root\defect_toastmon"`.***

 3. Now that there is a device with the appropriate hardware ID, deploy/install driver sample accordingly.